Graphs and complexes of lattices: Graphs of lattices

 Now, evidently \eqref{thm.reducibility.3} implies \eqref{thm.reducibility.4}.
 To see that \eqref{thm.reducibility.4} implies \eqref{thm.reducibility.5} we apply \cite[Corollary 30]{CapraceKrophollerReidWesolek2019} to $\pi_T(\Gamma)$, noting that a cocompact action on a leafless tree does not preserve any subtree, in particular, $\pi_T(\Gamma)$ is discrete.
 Finally, we show that \eqref{thm.reducibility.5} implies \eqref{thm.reducibility.3}.
 Observe that $\pi_T(\Gamma)$ is a virtually free $T$-lattice which splits as a finite graph of finite groups.
 Since $\pi_T(\Gamma)$ is a finite graph of finite groups, the vertex stabilisers are separable subgroups. \end{proof}

 One immediate consequence of the theorem is that we can determine whether a lattice is irreducible simply by considering the projections to either $H$ or $T$.
-Also, note that if $H$ is the automorphism group of a unimodular leafless tree then we recover \cite[Proposition~1.2]{BurgerMozes2000lat} and and \cite[Corollary~32]{CapraceKrophollerReidWesolek2019}.
+Also, note that if $H$ is non-discrete unimodular and the automorphism group of a leafless tree then we recover \cite[Proposition~1.2]{BurgerMozes2000lat} and and \cite[Corollary~32]{CapraceKrophollerReidWesolek2019}.

 We also have the following observations about the linearity and residual finiteness of reducible lattices.